 Santé Solaire

-Health center at night
+Health centre at night

-Improved healthcare in rural regions of Africa
+Improved healthcare in West Africa

 Light for Huiléhoé